pastebin3/arr_stack/README.md

 sudo docker-compose rm
 ```

-Go to the folder specified in .env file (if its /media/arr then go to /media as root) and
-run chown command with the user id and group id configured in that .env file:
+cd to the same directory as .env and run
-`chown -R 1000:1000 Arr or your first user`
+`chown -R $USER:$USER arrdirectory `
-Now you can log on and work with all services.

-First configure the qBittorrent service because its using temporary password only:
+First we should configure the qBittorrent service since it's using a temporary password:

 **qBittorrent:**
 First - find the qbittorrent container id by running: